 One of the most elegant and easiest flowers to grow, colourful bearded irises have eye-catching, crown-like blooms on tall stems with sword-like foliage.
 These perennials do best in well-drained, slightly acidic soil and require at least six hours of full sun to flourish.
 Immature plants require deep watering at long intervals over frequent shallow waterings, and once they’re established, they don’t need to be watered at all unless there has been a long period without rain.
 Be sure not to over-water these lovelies!

 This aromatic herb is similar to catnip, but is slightly less attractive to cats than its counterpart.
-Catmint is also more attractive to look at, featuring clusters of lavender-blue flowers and gray-green foliage.
+Catmint is also more attractive to look at, featuring clusters of lavender-blue flowers and grey-green foliage.
 Like cats, they love sun and hate to have wet feet, so plant these perennials in the sun (or at least partial sun) and well-drained soil (lean will do).
 They only need to be watered regularly until they are established, and then they will become quite drought-tolerant.